-- Private garden behind walls and wild vines
+- Private garden behind walls and creepers

-- Full of beautiful geometric patterns laid out in flowers, gravel and box hedges
+- Full of beautiful geometric patterns

-- See also: Schönbrunn tickets and visitor info
+- See also:

 Today’s privy garden illustrates the gardener’s ability to bend nature to their will and create patterns out of plant, soil, and stone.